nemosail/Jupyter/Books_List/README.md

-## Here will put some book that I need to read and finish.
+## Here will put some books that I need to read and finish.